The amount of relationships that end in infidelity is quite high and the rehabilitation is the worst part.

 Take that Energy and Direct it Elsewhere

 All the women that I know that have been cheated on, are smart, independent, beautiful powerful women who were wasting all their energy on their partners.
 Take that energy and redirect it back into yourself.
 The minute I started to put myself first I felt so much better.
-I had been giving up so much of myself and for what?
-So my counterpart could blossom?
-It was time to take time for myself.

 Reading has also been a good outlet for me, almost like a form of self-care.
-I really wanted to understand my emotions and work through them, so I didn’t continue to make the same mistakes and let the wrong people into my life again.
+I really wanted to understand my emotions and work through them, so I don’t continue to make the same mistakes and let the wrong people into my life again.

 Acceptance was a hard one for me.
 It took a while to feel real.
 Every time I would go on a bad date, it made me angry at my ex.
 I would just think about the bond we had and how comfortable our relationship was, and how I was wasting another evening smiling and nodding with Mr.Not Right For Me.
 I think this is just a case of the grass is always being greener.
 A true connection will come and I would rather wait for someone that is willing to fully commit to me than someone who has their foot halfway out the door.